 Bit Field Value Description 31-12 Reserved 0 Reserved 11 HPIASEL HPI address register select bit.
 When DUALHPIA = 1, the HPIASEL bit is used to select the HPI address register to be accessed.
 0 Selects the HPI write address register (HPIAW).
 1 Selects the HPI read address register (HPIAR).
 10 Reserved 0 Reserved.
 Always write 0 to this bit.
 9 DUALHPIA Dual HPIA mode configuration bit.
 The CPU can access both HPI address registers separately, regardless of the DUALHPIA setting.
 (Regardless of this bit, dual HPIA mode is implied when the CPU has ownership of the HPI address registers).
 0 The two HPI address registers (HPIAW and HPIAR) operate as a single HPI address register in terms of host accesses.
 1 Dual HPIA mode operation is enabled.
 8 HWOBSTAT HWOB status.
 The value of the HWOB bit is also stored in this bit position.
 A write to the HWOB bit also updates HWOBSTAT.
 0 HWOB bit is logic 0.
 1 HWOB bit is logic 1.
-7 HPI_RST HPI reset 0 Default value after reset, when HPI boot used 1 Default value after reset, when boot other than HPI is used.
-The DSP must clear this bit before making any host access through HPI.
-6-5 Reserved Reserved.
+7-5 Reserved 0 Reserved.
 Always write 0 to this bit.
 4 FETCH Host data fetch request bit.
 Only the host may write to FETCH.
 When a host writes a 1 to FETCH, a request is posted in the HPI to prefetch data into the read FIFO.
 Host and CPU reads of FETCH return a 0.
 3 Reserved 1 Reserved 2 HINT Processor-to-host interrupt.
 The CPU writes a 1 to HINT to generate a host interrupt.
 HINT has an inverted logic level to the HINT pin.
 The host must write a 1 to HINT to clear the HINT pin; writing a 0 to HINT by the host or processor has no effect.
 0 No effect.
 1 A CPU write generates a host interrupt (HINT signal goes low).
 A host write sets the HINT signal high (clears the interrupt).
 1 DSPINT Host-to-processor interrupt.
 The host writes a 1 to DSPINT to generate a processor interrupt; writing a 0 to DSPINT by the host or processor has no effect.
-0 No effect 1 A host write generates a processor interrupt.
-A DSP write clears the interrupt/bit.
+0 No effect.
+1 A host write generates a processor interrupt.
 0 HWOB Halfword ordering bit.
 HWOB affects both data and address transfers.
 HWOB must be initialized before the first data or address register access.
 0 First halfword is most significant.
 1 First halfword is least significant.

-Table 8.
+Table 10.
 Host Port Interface Control Register (HPIC) Field Descriptions